oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

 When the VM has rebooted (allow about 60 - 90 seconds) Open a new VNC connection, the IP address should remain the same, and at the VNC login enter the **new** VNC password you just set.

-## Step 6: Installing Eclipse in the developer VM
+## Task 6: Installing Eclipse in the developer VM

 We have installed a developer configuration of Oracle Linux, and added tools like Maven, git and the Java development kit.
 To ensure that you have the latest integrated developer environments (IDE's) and starting point source code for the labs there are a couple of steps you need to take.